ggmichael/craterstats/README.md

     craterstats -lcs

 These items may specifed using any unambiguous abbreviated form, e.g. `-cs ida`.
-Similarly, `-ef standard` or `-ef trask` will obtain the `Standard lunar equilibrium (Trask, 1966)` equilibrium function.
+Thus, `-ef standard` or `-ef trask` will obtain the `Standard lunar equilibrium (Trask, 1966)` equilibrium function.

 Tables of plot symbols and colours – which can be used with the `psym=` and `colour=` options – may be listed with the following command: